zhangyingchi/NYC_event/README.md

 ### Option 2: Events heatmap(this will take a little bit long, like 20 mins ) ###

-This option doesn't work on terminal method, the google map would not
+This option doesn't work on terminal method, the google map would only work in jupyter notebook

 ### Option 3: Events wordcloud ###